dWALIDb/RV32IMF/README.md

 .loop2
 nop
 In this case the program still does the same but the offset is different because the branch is not included in the calculation,so **OFFSET IS 4**.

 *Origins* are used to specify the address of a special subroutine to load in a desired address, for exaple we want a subroutine on address 20 in decimal:
 #20
 --rest of subroutine--

+*Comments* are used to better understand programs, the syntax is as follows:       ;this is a comment :)

 the following table organizes all the instructions:
 | INSTRUCTION | ASSEMBLY FORMAT | DESCRIPTION |